Kuberulu: Production

 Krishna Bhagavaan, a frequent collaborator with Srinivas Reddy, stars in this film.
 Y. S. Rajasekhara Reddy launched the film's audio cassette.

+Music

+The soundtrack of the film was composed by Jeevan Thomas.

 Reception

 A critic from 123telugu opined that "There are a few films where you walk in without any expectations and walkout without any disappointment.
 Kuberulu is like that".
 Jeevi of Idlebrain.com said that "Director Srinivasa Reddy failed to capitalize on an interesting plot.
 The movie suffers from shabby direction and inept screenplay".
 A critic from Full Hyderabad wrote that "The performances are actually good, and the first half is pretty funny".